redhat-openstack/openstack-puppet-modules/README.markdown

 ## Upgrade Note

-Versions greater than 0.2.0 are incompatible with previous versions of the Sensu-Puppet module.
+Versions greater than 0.2.0 are incompatible with previous versions of the Yelp-Uchiwa module.

 ## Installation